Durgadevi071997-DA/Grocery_Inventory_Power-BI_Data_Analyst_Project/README.md

 ## Grocery Inventory
 ## Project Overview
 The Grocery Inventory Dashboard is a data visualization project designed to monitor and analyze sales, stock levels, supplier performance, and profitability in a grocery business.
-The dashboard provides a centralized view of key metrics like total sales, stock quantity, reorder levels, and category-wise performance, helping stakeholders make data-driven decisions efficiently
+The dashboard provides a centralized view of key metrics like total sales, stock quantity, reorder levels, and category-wise performance, helping stakeholders make data-driven decisions efficiently.

 ## Project Objectives
 Track overall sales and profit performance